juanrgon/slack-emoji-uploader/README.md

-# Slack Emoji Chrome Extension
+# Chrome Extension for Custom Slack Emoji

-Chrome extension to add emojis to your slack team! :tada:
+Chrome extension to make custom emojis in a snap! :tada: